-Also, as a guitar player in those early days, I went from barely being able to string together two chords to riffing out in odd time signatures (with terrible tone and at a skill level far below what I imagined at the time.
-Both in school and among close friends, I started navigating the waters of musical composition as a dedicated amateur.
-For a while, playing professionally was part of the dream, but I did some soul searching and realized that I was only happy in the studio doing original music at my own pace which, retrospectively, was the best course.
+Also, as a guitar player in those early days, I went from barely being able to string together two chords to riffing out in odd time signatures—with terrible tone and at a skill level far below what I imagined at the time.
+Both in school and among close friends, I started navigating the waters of musical composition as a dedicated but utterly naïve amateur.
+For a while, playing professionally was part of the ongoing naïveté, but I did some soul searching and realized that I was only happy in the studio doing original music at my own pace which, retrospectively, was the best course.
 Still, I have never abandoned my instrument or those impulses to paint with sound and continue to write and record to this day.
 Listen here and here.

 In college, I also learned how to make tonally-free abstract pieces that were developed through studio techniques and with little or no playing of instruments.
 This, too, has remained a fixed and constant part of my life.
 I’m probably much better at this kind of composition than any sort of traditional music, but value it all deeply.
 At this point in life, I would probably keep my ears over my eyes if forced to make a choice.

 For two years after that, I pursued a second degree in Mass Communications, focusing on Digital Animation and the Recording Industry at Middle Tennessee State University, but found employment in the digital media sector before finishing that degree.
 During this time I learned more about how to make a living and how to apply graphic design and layout skills to commercial productions.
 After immersing myself in the tools of the day, I landed work that pushed me into light coding and larger pipelines of production.

 Currently, I rely on self-directed learning, absorbing as much as I can from web tutorials, YouTube instruction, and more books than I can properly keep shelved.
 I’m also among the Founders of Make Nashville, which I consider part of my continuing education.
 My goal is always to see the bigger picture and to do no harm.